SaltedDoubao/DesktopMemo/README_en.md

 ## 📋 Project Overview

-DesktopMemo v2 is built on .NET 9.0 + WPF + CommunityToolkit.Mvvm, aiming to provide clear MVVM layering, Markdown file storage, and configurable window behavior based on the classic desktop memo experience, making it easy to maintain and extend in the long term.
+DesktopMemo is an application based on .NET 9.0 + WPF + CommunityToolkit.Mvvm, providing rich window management features and memo management capabilities.
+Whether it's daily notes, work memos, or inspiration records, it provides you with a convenient solution.

 ## ✨ Key Features